 Amazon currently has a range of Kindle e-readers to choose from ranging in price, size and storage - there are light-up Kindles, waterproof Kindles and more.
 You can see the entire range here.

 A lot of the Kindles are quite similar, which can be confusing.
 But we've reviewed each in turn, so you can see which is best for you.
-Lower down the page, we’ve drawn up a table showing the main features of each so that you can compare the differences.
+We've also picked out the key tech specs and features for you to compare.

 We’ve only focused on Amazon’s Kindle range here, and not its Fire tablets.